dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

-# Sprint 1: Python and Descriptive Statistics
+# Sprint 1 &ndash; Python and Descriptive Statistics

 ## Starts Monday 9/14
 ## Deliverables and quiz are due on Wednesday 9/30